shubhams83/shubhams83/README.md

-- 👋 Hi, I’m @shubhams83
+- 👋 Hi, I’m Shubham Shrivastava
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Web Development & Technologies.
-- 🌱 I’m currently learning Git & Github.
+- 🌱 I’m currently working on Self-Development -  Website - Django API + React & Redux - Travel Encyclopedia.
-- 💞️ I’m looking to collaborate on Web Application.
+- 💞️ I’m looking to collaborate with someone who is working on Web Application Project.
-- 📫 How to reach me
+- 📫 How to reach me - github id - <shubhams83>

 <!---
 shubhams83/shubhams83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.